rear/rear.github.com/about/index.md

 it as a Disaster Recovery solution:

  * Modular design, written in Bash
-   _(makes it possible to extend it with custom functionality)_
+   * easy to extend with custom functionality
+   * targetted at sysadmins, not developers

- * Set up and forget nature _(easy to setup, requires no maintenance)_
+ * Set up and forget nature
+   * designed to be easy to setup _(Relax-and-Deploy!)_
+   * designed to require no maintenance _(new images through cron job)_

- * Recovery image based on original distribution with original tools _(important to guarantee hardware support and improve compatibility)_
+ * Recovery image based on original distribution with original tools
+   * recovery process remains compatible with original system and applications
+   * hardware support is guaranteed

- * Two step recovery, and optional guided menus
+ * Two-step recovery, and optional guided menus
+   * disaster recovery process targetted at operational teams
+   * migration process offers flexibility and control

  * Support for various integrated boot media types, incl.
    * ISO